 Typically, Salmonella spp. and other non-lactose-fermenters appear as red to pink-white colonies surrounded by brilliant red zones in the medium.
 Lactose-fermenting or sucrose-fermenting organisms appear as yellow to yellow-green colonies surrounded by yellow-green zones in the medium.

 The recovery of many Salmonellae is greatly jeopardized if stool specimens remain unpreserved for more than three hours before processing.
 If there is to be a delay in processing, the specimen should be inoculated onto an appropriate transport medium in order to maintain viability of the organisms.

-Color variations from red to pink-white may occur in colonies of Salmonella spp.
+Colony color variations from red to pink-white may occur in colonies of Salmonella spp.
 Variations in color are dependent upon the length of incubation and the strain of the organism.

 Other non-lactose-fermenting or slow-lactose-fermenting organisms may grow on the agar and imitate the enteric pathogens.
 (8)